- Running applications

 This should bring up the Simulator with your running application inside.

-From Nuclide, you can start a React Native development server, inspect React Native elements and use the Debugger to set and stop on breakpoints, etc.
+From Nuclide, you can start a React Native development server, inspect React Native elements.

 In order to use React Native within Nuclide, you must install it.